-Criteria Applicable National Legislation 1.1 The unit of certification provides adequate information to releva stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages and forms to allow for effective participation in decision- making.
-Environmental Protection and Management Law (2002) - Section 37 Environmental Impact Assessment The "Nine Steps" Handbook- Checklist for Establishing Forest Community, July 2017- Forestry Development Agency (FDA)- Community Rights Act (2009) Regulation to the Community Rights Law of 2009 with Respect to Forest Lands, as Amended (2017) Regulation to the Community Rights Act (2009).
-Agricultural Concession Agreements ratified by the National Legislature of Liberia Liberia Extractive Initiative Transparency International (LEITI) 1.2 The unit of certification commits to ethical conduct in all business operations and transactions.
-Agricultural Concession Agreements ratified by the National Legislature of Liberia.
-Liberia Extractive Initiative Transparency International (LEITI) Environmental Protection and Management Law (2002).
-Community Forest Reform Law of 2006 2.1 There is compliance with all applicable local, national and ratified international laws and regulations.
-General Business Law of Liberia 1973 Associations Law of Liberia 1976 Revenue Code of Liberia Act of 2000.
-Public Procurement and Concessions Act of 2005- Public Procurement and Concessions Act of 2005 Community Rights Act (2009)
+Criteria Applicable National Legislation 1.1 The unit of certification provides adequate information to relevant stakeholders on environmental, social and legal issues relevant to RSPO Criteria, in appropriate languages and forms to allow for effective participation in decision- making.
+Environmental Protection and Management Law (2002)- Section 37 Environmental Impact Assessment The "Nine Steps" Handbook- Checklist for Establishing Forest Community, July 2017- Forestry Development Agency (FDA) Community Rights Act (2009) Regulation to the Community Rights Law of 2009 with Respect to Forest Lands, as Amended (2017) Regulation to the Community Rights Act (2009) Agricultural Concession Agreements ratified by the National Legislature of Liberia Liberia Extractive Initiative Transparency International (LEITI) 1.2 The unit of certification commits to ethical conduct in all business operations and transactions.
+Agricultural Concession Agreements ratified by the National Legislature of Liberia Liberia Extractive Initiative Transparency International (LEITI) Environmental Protection and Management Law (2002) Community Forest Reform Law of 2006 2.1 There is compliance with all applicable local, national and ratified international laws and regulations.
+General Business Law of Liberia 1973 Associations Law of Liberia 1976 Revenue Code of Liberia Act of 2000 Public Procurement and Concessions Act of 2005 Public Procurement and Concessions Act of 2005 Community Rights Act (2009) Environmental Protection and Management Law (EPML 2002) Agriculture Concession Agreement ratified by National Legislature of Liberia

-Environmental Protection and Management Law (EPML 2002 Agriculture Concession Agreement ratified by National Legislature of Liberia 2.2 All contractors providing operational services and supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements. • Decent Work Act (2015) (2015) 2.3 All FFB supplies from outside the unit of certification are from legal sources National Forestry Reform Law 2006 Community Rights Act (2009)with Respect to the Use of Forest Lands 2009 Land Rights Act 2018.
-The "Nine Steps" Handbook- Checklist for Establishing an Authorized Forest Community 3.1 There is an implemented management plan for the unit of certification that aims to achieve long- term economic and financial viability.
-Agriculture Concession Agreement ratified by National Legislature of Liberia.
-3.2 The unit of certification regularly monitors and reviews their economic, social and environmental performance and develops and implements action plans that allow demonstrable continuous improvement in key operations.
-Environmental Protection and Management Law (2002).
-Environmental Protection and Management Law (EPML 2002).
-Agricultural Concession Agreements ratified by the National Legislature of Liberia.
-Community Rights Act (2009)of 2009.
-National Forestry Reform Law of 2006.
-3.3 Operating procedures are appropriately documented, consistently implemented and monitored.
-Environmental Protection and Management Law (2002).
-Agricultural Concession Agreements ratified by the National Legislature of Liberia National Forestry Reform Law of 2006.
-National Forestry Reform Law of 2006.
+Criteria Applicable National Legislation 2.2 All contractors providing operational services and supplying labour, and Fresh Fruit Bunch (FFB) suppliers, comply with legal requirements. • Decent Work Act (2015) 2.3 All FFB supplies from outside the unit of certification are from legal sources.
+National Forestry Reform Law 2006 Community Rights Act (2009) with Respect to the Use of Forest Lands 2009 Land Rights Act 2018 The "Nine Steps" Handbook- Checklist for Establishing an Authorized Forest Community Environmental Protection and Management Law of Liberia (EPML) 2002 The newly published (EPA website) Guidelines for Community Consultation on FPIC 2019 3.1 There is an implemented management plan for the unit of certification that aims to achieve long-term economic and financial viability. • Agriculture Concession Agreement ratified by the National Legislature of Liberia 3.2 The unit of certification regularly monitors and reviews their economic, social and environmental performance and develops and implements action plans that allow demonstrable continuous improvement in key operations.
+Environmental Protection and Management Law (2002) Environmental Protection and Management Law (EPML 2002) Agricultural Concession Agreements ratified by the National Legislature of Liberia Community Rights Act (2009) of 2009 National Forestry Reform Law of 2006 3.3 Operating procedures are appropriately documented, consistently implemented and monitored.
+Environmental Protection and Management Law (2002) Agricultural Concession Agreements ratified by the National Legislature of Liberia National Forestry Reform Law of 2006 National Forestry Reform Law of 2006